-Campylobacteriosis is an infectious diarrheal disease that can affect both animals and people.
-Campylobacter is the bacteria that is responsible for the disease, and it can be found in the intestinal tracts of animals worldwide.
+How serious is Campylobacter in dogs?
+Campylobacteriosis is an infectious bacterial diarrheal disease that can affect both animals and people.
+Campylobacter is the bacteria that is responsible for the disease, and it can be found in the intestinal tracts of animals worldwide including dogs and cats.

-The bacteria is shed in the feces of infected and asymptomatic carrier animals.
+How did my dog get Campylobacter?
+The Campylobacter bacteria is shed in the feces of infected and asymptomatic carrier animals.
 The most common way campylobacter is transmitted is by ingesting feces-contaminated food or water.
 Campylobacter can also be easily spread through raw meats, especially chicken.

 Neonates often break with the disease in the weaning period or shortly after arriving at a rescue or kennel.
-While adults often don’t show symptoms of the disease, younger dogs more generally show clinical signs.
+While adult dogs and cats often don’t show symptoms of the disease, younger animals more generally show clinical signs.

 In humans, Campylobacteriosis is one of the most common causes of diarrheal illness in the United States.
-The best prevention is hand washing with soap and water.
+The best prevention is hand washing with soap and water, drinking safe water and using care when handling raw meat.

-There are different treatments that have shown varying amounts of success.
-It is important to keep animals on medication for a minimum of 21 days to clear Campylobacteriosis – we don’t want to create carriers by stopping treatment too early.
-In addition to treatment, electrolytes are especially important with any diarrhea to prevent dehydration.
+When it comes to treating Campylobacter in dogs or cats, there are different treatments that have shown varying amounts of success.
+It is important to keep animals on medication for a minimum of 21 days to clear Campylobacteriosis in dogs and cats – we don’t want to create carriers by stopping treatment too early.
+In addition to treatment, electrolytes such as Breeder’s Edge Puppy Lyte and Kitten Lyte are especially important with any diarrhea to prevent dehydration.
 Probiotics have also helped speed recovery.

 - Antibiotics such as Azithromycin (Zithromax®) or erythromycin are the best choice for eliminating the symptoms if it’s given early in the illness.

-- Cephalexin at 15 mg/lb twice daily has also been used successfully.
+- Cephalexin at 15 mg/lb twice daily has also been used successfully, although approximately 10% of patients receiving this medication can show signs of GI irritation.

-- Tylosin (Tylan®) at 10 mg/lb can be given orally twice daily or mixed in water, using it as the only water source (Plumb).
+- Tylosin (Tylan®) at 10 mg/lb can be given orally twice daily in the food or mixed in water, using it as the only water source (Plumb).

-- Probiotics have been helpful in the prevention and treatment of puppies.
-In order to prevent campylobacter in puppies we use probiotics such as Doc Roy’s® GI Synbiotics two weeks before and two weeks after whelping.
-It takes two weeks to change mom’s gut flora and we want her to give only good bacteria to babies after whelping.
+- Probiotics have been shown to play a role in the prevention and treatment of puppies with campylobacter.
+It is recommended to give mom a probiotic two weeks before, and two weeks after whelping since it takes two weeks to change mom’s gut flora and we want her to give only good bacteria to babies after whelping.
+Products like Doc Roy’s® GI Synbiotics provide live (viable), naturally occurring microorganisms to maintain a healthy microbial balance.
+For the newborns, Breeder’s Edge® Nurture Flora is a probiotic designed specifically for newborn puppies.

 Whole Kennel Treatment